Guide to Successful Writing

 - Kids behave like kids.
 Teens like teens.
 Adults like adults.
 So make sure they do.

-- Choose a Point of View (first person, third person) and stick to it.
-If you flit from person to person I will put your story in the bin.
+- Choose a Voice (first person, third person).
+If writing in the first person, stick to one character.
+If you flit from person to person [This is Peter, This is Paul] I will probably put your story in the bin.
 It just isn't worth the effort involved to try to read it.
 The only exception to this is if it is an obvious literary stratagem.
+You need to recognise, too, the difference between Voice and Point of View.
+In Third Person Voice you can move to different points of view, but it takes skill.
+Do you have it?

 - Use 95% facts and 5% fiction.
 Even Sci-Fi and Fantasy is based on real, supportable facts